Burke-Porter-Grand-Rapids/.github/.github/PULL_REQUEST_TEMPLATE/breaking_changes_pull_request_template.md

     PRs with incorrectly formatted titles or description may be blocked by automated checks.
 -->
 ## Description
 Briefly summarize what this PR does.
 What is the purpose of this pull request?
-Must include issue #

 ## Rationale
 Explain why the breaking change is justified.
 Include trade-offs, alternatives considered, and long-term benefits.